asmith1138/asmith1138.psucomp512finalproject/README.md

 You will also need to publish to get the program to export to the publish folder above, use the netcore3.1 publish profile or via the CLI 'dotnet publish'

+Will will also need to add a new key or change the key back to the key in the private repo in EHR.Server/appsettings.json and EHR.Server/appsettings.Release.json

 To run the server:
 This will be difficult but I will attempt to explain.
 1: Build via Visual Studio or CLI 'dotnet build'